MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Method

 \section{Method}

-\shortname aims to perform markerless capture of human hand grasps by accurately estimating the shape, appearance, and precise contact between the hand and the object from multi-view RGB videos.
-We achieve this by combining \handmodel with an object model, both represented as 3D Gaussians, enabling us to compute contacts more efficiently than sampling-based implicit representations. \Cref{fig:arg_hand} provides an overview of the our method.
+\shortname aims to perform markerless capture of human hand grasps by accurately estimating the shape, appearance, and contacts between the hand and the object from multi-view RGB videos.
+We achieve this by combining \handmodel with an object model, both represented as 3D Gaussians, enabling us to compute contacts more efficiently than sampling-based implicit representations. \Cref{fig:arg_mags} provides an overview of our method.

 Our template-free, articulated hand model \handmodel adopts 3D Gaussian splatting as the representation for accurate shape and appearance modeling of hands.
 Our model can be trained on sequences from any multi-view dataset to build an articulable hand model at any novel pose.